-Among softwares that are capable to perform analytical as well as numerical mathematical calculations, $Maxima^{122}$ is a free and cross-platform one.
-As all these programs, Maxima also has its limitations and oddities (maybe more limitations and more oddities than the nonfree ones) but is definitely good enough for basic and medium-level work. $^{123}$
+Among softwares that are capable to perform analytical as well as numerical mathematical calculations, Maxima123 is a free and cross-platform one.
+As all these programs (and as being a pioneering software in its field), Maxima also has its limitations and oddities (maybe more limitations and more oddities than the nonfree ones) but is definitely good enough for basic and medium-level work.124

 Below follow some Maxima codes, partly to serve as an aid for computer solutions of thermodynamical problems, and partly to provide examples of the syntax of Maxima.
-Each of these samples are connected to typical example problems and home assignments for courses "Advanced Thermodynamics".